miso-lims/miso-lims/docs/user_manual/sequencer_runs.md

 different sequencing platforms.
 Only platforms for which there are active sequencers or existing libraries or pools are included.
 The toolbar at the top of the table includes a button for creating new runs.

 There is also a Runs list on the Edit Project page.
-This list shows only the runs that include library dilutions belonging to the project.
+This list shows only the runs that include library aliquots belonging to the project.

 {% include userman-toplink.md %}